astropy/astropy/docs/units/equivalencies.rst

 ..
 EXAMPLE START: Using Equivalencies in Larger Pieces of Code

-To enable radians to be treated as a dimensionless unit:
+To enable radians to be treated as a dimensionless unit with the :func:`~astropy.units.set_enabled_equivalencies` function:

 .. doctest-skip::